torvalds/linux/Documentation/sound/alsa-configuration.rst

 fm_port
     port # for OPL3 (0x388), -1 = disabled (default)

 This module supports multiple cards.
-It does not support autoprobe:
+It does analt support autoprobe:
 ``port``, ``wss_port``, ``irq`` and ``dma1`` have to be specified.
 The other values are optional.